Advice For Backpackers Visiting South Africa

 First Aid kit

-It's a good idea to bring along a small first aid kit containing painkillers, plasters, eyedrops, anti-diarrhea pills, sunscreen and mosquito repellent.
+It's a good idea to bring along a small first aid kit containing painkillers, plasters, eyedrops, anti-diarrhea pills and mosquito repellent.

 All the normal stuff, plus don't forget to get a soap box.

 Up to you, but we suggest a warm, stowable jacket, 2 pairs of jeans, 2 pairs of shorts, 4 tee-shirts, tracksuit pants, underwear, a pair of hiking boots / walking shoes with 2 pairs of socks, and a pair of flip-flops.

 Many backpackers offer camping space for 2-man tents.
 The rates are much cheaper, but it's not really that economical because decent tents and sleeping bags are so expensive to buy.
 The smaller and lighter the tent, the more expensive it is.
 The main advantage of taking a tent along is that there may be nothing but camping space available at popular backpackers, especially during peak holiday season; also you might prefer the privacy of a tent to staying in a dorm.
 If you're not going to take a tent, don't bother with taking a sleeping bag - most backpackers don't like guests using them because there have been cases of begbugs being spread from one hostel to the next in sleeping bags.

 There are 4 options as regards long-distance transport: